Raw Farm: History

 Raw Farm, formerly named Organic Pastures, was founded by Mark McAfee in 1998.
 The company's sales have grown in recent years, as more people have started consuming raw food or drink products for various reasons.
 Proponents of raw products say they taste better and are more healthy than pasteurized products; in the latter case, scientists do not agree that they are healthier, because the pasteurization process removes pathogens which can cause illnesses.
 Public health officials warned consumers in March 2024 to not drink raw milk, after bird flu virus was found in dairy cows in the United States; despite this, the company's sales significantly increased in the months afterward.
-In June 2024, McAfee said that Raw Farm was selling 80,000 gallons of their milk a week, and that the increased in sales came from hanging dietary trends and social media attention.
+In June 2024, McAfee said that Raw Farm was selling 80,000 gallons of their milk a week, and that the increased in sales came from changing dietary trends and social media attention.
 According to McAfee, as of January 2025, Raw Farm's Raw Milk brand is sold at 500 stores in California.

 There is a political angle to some people who are buying Raw Farm's products, motivated by distrust in the government; McAfee said in May 2024, "Anything that the [Food and Drug Administration (FDA)] tells our customers to do, they do the opposite."
 The Raw Milk brand is favored by Robert F. Kennedy Jr., an attorney and activist who is the U.S. Secretary of Health and Human Services.
 At the request of Kennedy's 2024 presidential campaign running mate Nicole Shanahan, McAfee has been asked to work at the FDA as a "raw milk adviser".